kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/notes/Decomposing the Larger Problem into Smaller Subproblems.md

   - idea
 ---

-> We shall build on definitions given in [[Chase-Like Trees and Canonically Completed Chase-Like Trees]].
+> We shall build on definitions given in [[Chase-Like Trees and Saturated Chase-Like Trees]].